Segouta/Pictured/REPORT.md

 Related classes and notable features:

 * UserActivity is called when the authorization has become invalid.
 It calls the signOut() and goToLoginActivity() from the Useractivity when this happens.
 * A listener is set to check wheather the internet connection is lost.
 This listener stays active when navigating to another activity, because the main acitivity is not closed when navigating.
 When connection is lost, the app returns to MainActivity when not already there, and then disables the buttons to prevent from going to screens that require internet to load data.
+This listener activates the finish() method of the foreground activities using the WifiCheckInterface interface.

 ### User Activity